CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/CreationMyth/SecretLore.md

 The Adversary lured Amon away from the last settlement of Nascenti on Terra with the promise of a pact.
 The Adversary released monsters upon them as he distracted Amon far away.
 When Amon returned, those that bore the faces of those he swore to protect attacked him with foul new magic, Fellcraft.
 Though these beings bore his friends' faces, they attacked him anyway.
 Amon fled into the wilderness.

 Amon realized that The Adversary would only be a corrupting force upon the world.
 So Amon steeled himself to kill his master and friend.
 Thus Amon went in search of The Adversary.
 The Adversary, fearing the wrath of Amon hid himself in the Garden as a serpent, hoping that the Cherubim and The Flaming Sword would hold off Amon as they were from God.
 Amon proved too powerful, leaving many of the cherubim dead or broken and claiming the Flaming Sword for himself.
+Now existing in a sort of pocket dimension, it randomly appears at different locations at sea.

 When Amon came for The Adversary, their fight was so intense that it split the Garden of Eden from the mainland and severed it from our reality.
 When they fought, all of Terra shook, the rebound effects of one The Adversary's blows shattered the Moon, creating the Pair (The Parent and The Child).
 And what we know as the Iris sea was formed, from The Adversary falling from the Moons.
 Amon defeated The Adversary, but could not kill his once friend, and forgave him.
 This act of forgiveness severed the aspect of "Wrath" given to him by the adversary.